Learning Journey

 Mastering the rules of the game

 Started working toward my customs broker license.
-Learning trade law and HS codes taught me that compliance isn't something you bolt on later.
-It has to be built into the system from the start.
+Learning trade law and tariff codes taught me that compliance has to be built into the system from the start.

 2024